ibexa/documentation-developer/docs/guide/field_type_reference.md

 ###### String representation

-As this Field Type is not a string but a bool, it will return "1" (true) or "0" (false) in cases where it is cast to string.
+As this Field Type is not a string but a boolean, it will return "1" (true) or "0" (false) in cases where it is cast to string.

 ## Country Field Type